Ownership Transfer In Motor Insurance In India

 This article gives you the complete run down of processes you need to follow with respect to car insurance, when youare selling your car.

-How Can You Transfer The Motor Policy To The New Owner's Name?
+How Can You Transfer The Motor Policy to The New Owner's Name?

 Let's Understand The Transfer Of Policy Under A Different Scenarios